http://www.readwritethink.org/classroom-resources/calendar-activities/president-barack-obama-born-20726.html

 This online article presents a summary of recommendations from a study that links young people's understanding of their identity to ways they are portrayed in the media.
 Included is a link to the full research report.

-Nationally recognized as a leader in media literacy education, the New Mexico Media Literacy Project provides resources that promote critical thinking and activism to build healthy and just communities.
+Nationally recognized as a leader in media literacy education, the Media Literacy Project provides resources that promote critical thinking and activism to build healthy and just communities.
 In addition to teaching and learning resources, visitors will also find information about media-based contests for students.